tsputzke/cultivate-app/README.md

 * Express.js
 * PostgreSQL
 * Mocha and Chai for testing

-### Responsive
-This app is built to be responsive to smaller screen sizes using a float-grid css and media screen width breakpoint of 700px for smaller screen sizes

-## Development Road Map
-Features for future iterations include:
-- Add ability to view one insight entry on a separate page
-- Add filter to Insights page to filter by time, app, date
-- Add links to meditation resources
-- Add an app timer to meditate with

-#  The typical command lines for capstone projects

 ## Node command lines
 * npm install ==> install all node modules